Officials investigating reports of a body found off O'Neal Lane

 BATON ROUGE - Crews are investigating a reported body found off of O'Neal Lane early Thursday morning.

-Sources say the body was found on Yorkfield Drive, reportedly in the walkway of a duplex building.
+The East Baton Rouge Sheriff's Office said the body was found on Yorkfield Drive around 6:25 a.m., reportedly in the walkway of a duplex building.

-WBRZ has contacted law enforcement regarding an identification of the body and a possible cause of death.
+WBRZ has contacted law enforcement regarding the identification of the body and a possible cause of death.

 Trending News